Húsavík Whale Museum

 Highlights

-Whale skeletons, anatomy, climate impact & whaling history
+Whale skeletons, anatomy, climate change, and whaling history.

 Featured in Conde Nast Traveler